 For school visits I can provide an introductory slideshow showing what I do and how I work as an author and illustrator, adapting it to the age of the audience.
 I like to get children involved, asking them questions and getting them doing hands-on activities as much as possible.

-Combining themes from my books, such as Tiz & Ott’s Big Draw, with over a decade’s worth of experience teaching students at Parsons Paris inspired by Bauhaus techniques, I have developed an array of mark-making and colour mixing exercises specifically for young children which they learn from and enjoy.
+With over a decade’s worth of experience teaching students at Parsons Paris inspired by Bauhaus techniques, I have also developed an array of mark-making and colour mixing exercises adaptable to any age.

 For pre-published and published illustrators and students